ubc-subbots/software-start-here/README.md

 # Ubuntu 20.04 installation guide

-ROS2 and our robot's on-board computer (Nvidia TX2) use on a linux distribution to operate, for our development work we will be using Ubuntu 20.04 preferably dual booted alongside Windows.
-Developing in linux using a Mac machine is generally not recommended but if there is no option please follow the dual-booting instructions below **using an Ubuntu 20.04 image** or explore virtual box options.
+ROS2 and our robot's on-board computer (Nvidia TX2 and Radxa X4) run on Ubuntu Linux 20.04.
+Therefore you will need to install Linux on your computer to work on our codebase.
+The best supported option is to dual boot Ubuntu 20.04 on a Windows computer alongside Windows.
+There are also other options such as WSL, Docker, and virtual machine.

+## Recommendations

+* Low Performance Windows computer: Dual-boot
+* Regular Windows computer: Dual-boot, WSL, Docker
+* High Performance Windows computer: All options
+* Intel Mac: Virtual Machine, Dual-boot
+* ARM (M-series CPU) Mac: Virtual Machine
+* ARM Windows computer: We have never dealt with this...
+* I already use Linux (btw): Docker.
+Talk to Fei and Hashaam we will personally welcome you

 ## Dual-booting

-For this tutorial, you'll need a blank, >4 GB storage USB stick.
+For this tutorial, you'll need a USB stick with >8 GB storage that can be erased.

 Different brands of computer may encounter manufacturer-specific blocks, please refer to the documentation relevant to your machine for solutions.
+New computers might not support Ubuntu 20.04 well.
 * [Windows Instructions](https://www.tecmint.com/install-ubuntu-alongside-with-windows-dual-boot/)
   * Make bootable USB with [Rufus](https://rufus.ie/)
   * Note: BIOS can also be accessed by restarting using Recovery options menu in windows.

 * [Mac Instructions](https://www.maketecheasier.com/install-dual-boot-ubuntu-mac/)
+  * This is only applicable to Intel Macs and you might encounter driver issues, but it should work.
+  * If you don't want to bother, virtual machine might be the better option

 ## WSL
 This option is less tested, however everything that is needed can install and run successfully.
 Just follow the link below to install Ubuntu 20.04.